Kubakhj/WDI/README.md

 **EN**

 Code made for Introduction to Computer Science-subject at an AGH university.
-Different algorithmic tasks and practising basic data structures.
+Different trivial algorithmic tasks and practising basic data structures.

 **PL**